 The application process dates will be confirmed when you are invited to make an application.

-Rural Facilities Fund – there is £40,000 available, and projects need to be completed, invoices received and paid by the end of February 2024, to ensure that our government reporting deadlines are met..
+Rural Facilities Fund – there is £40,000 available, and projects need to be completed, invoices received and paid by the end of February 2024, to ensure that our government reporting deadlines are met.

 Therefore, we envisage that applicants will be at an advanced stage with their capital project planning.
 We encourage applicants to apply for the amount they need.
 Please note - we can fund up to 100% of project costs however, secured match funding is welcomed and will be considered favourably by the assessment panel.